Debby bringing heavy rain, flooding and possible tornadoes northeast into the weekend

 At least seven people have died related to Debby.

-On Thursday, tornadoes spawned by Debby leveled homes, damaged a school and killed one person, as the tropical system dropped heavy rain and flooded communities across the Carolinas.
+On Thursday alone, tornadoes spawned by Debby leveled homes, damaged a school and killed one person, as the tropical system dropped heavy rain and flooded communities across the Carolinas.

 It only took 15 seconds for a tornado to devastate Genesis Cooper’s home in Lucama, North Carolina, a small town about 40 miles (64 kilometers) east of Raleigh.
 He almost slept through it — if not for an alert on his wife’s phone.